 Avoid vigorously rubbing your hair with a towel during the drying process.
-This can contribute the disruption of your hair’s efforts to seal in that much needed moisture.
+This can contribute to the disruption of your hair’s efforts to seal in that much-needed moisture.

 Be purposeful in your application of products to your hair.
 Rather than pouring the product into the palm of our hand rubbing it into your hair, slow down to apply your product to small sections of your hair.
 This will not only help to not disrupt your curl patterns but will also assist you in your efforts to seal in the moisture and train your hair to adhere to a more stable look.

 5. Find Hair Products That are for Curly Hair